UWC2-APIDOC/to-do-service-auto/docs/tutorials/add-a-new-task.md

 To add a new task:

-1. Make sure your local service is running, or start it by using this command, if it's not.
+1. Make sure your local service will be running, (or start it by using this command), if it's not.

     ```shell
     cd <your-github-workspace>/to-do-service/api